Applying for Funding

 Funds can be used for sustainability topics including renewable energy, energy and water efficiency, transportation, recycling and waste reduction, purchasing practices, food, agriculture, environmental justice and more.
 There are two separate application tracks depending on project type.
 Email the Sustainable Funds Coordinator, Caylin McCamp, for help determining which track is most appropriate for your idea.

 The SCF allocates funds to the Graduate College and the Office of Fellowships, Opportunities & Undergraduate Research (FOUR) which manage research project proposals and awards through a separate process.
-Each announces their call for proposals in the early spring and makes funding decisions in late spring.
+Each announces their call for proposals in the early spring and announces decisions in late spring for summer awards.
 Research projects do not have to be specific to campus but must address sustainability.
 Past research project awards can be viewed here.
-Applicants seeking funding for research should visit the appropriate website linked above based on whether they're a graduate or undergraduate student.
+For more information contact:

 Applicants for all other project types should use the application below.
-Applications are accepted on a rolling basis throughout the academic year and the Socially Responsible Investing Advisory Council (SRIAC) evaluates proposals for funding.
+Applications are accepted on a each fall (deadline 10/13/2024) and spring (deadline TBD).
+The Socially Responsible Investing Advisory Council (SRIAC) evaluates proposals for funding.

-- Academic & Co-Curricular Education Projects focus on education and outreach, for example: events, pilot projects, internships or communication initiatives.
+- Academic & Co-Curricular Education Projects focus on education and outreach, for example: events, pilot projects, internships, speakers, behavioral interventions, or communication initiatives.

 These categories are not exclusive, some of the strongest proposals include elements of both infrastructural and educational elements.
 Projects in this track may include a research component but research should not be the primary outcome of the project.